SkyWalker541/Retroid-Pocket-Classic-Overlays/README.md

 ***Update 8/2/2025: I have reuploaded DMG, GBC, and GBA Bezels.
 Sorry it has taken me so long, but I finally got the bezels to be true black for the OLED screens.
-I have also placed what was previously called "requested Overlays", as "Custom Bezels" now within each stystems main folder.
+I have also placed what was previously called "Requested Overlays", as "Custom Bezels" now within each stystems main folder.
 I am currently in the process of rewriting the readme here.
 Stay tuned...***

 ***If you are new to GitHub, and are trying to download my content: Click the green, "Code" button, and select "Download ZIP"***